SkylineCommunications/SLC-GQIDS-ScheduledTasks/SchedulerTasks/CatalogInformation/README.md

 ## About

-This package consists of two ad hoc data sources, **SLC - GQI - Scheduled - Tasks** and **SLC - GQI - Scheduled - Tasks - Occurrences**, that retrieve information about scheduled tasks in a DataMiner System.
+This package consists of two ad hoc data sources, **SLC - Get Scheduled Tasks** and **SLC - Get Scheduled Tasks Occurrences**, that retrieve information about scheduled tasks in a DataMiner System.
 By implementing these ad hoc data sources in low-code apps and/or dashboards, you can visualize data from the Scheduler module in a custom way.

-**SLC - GQI - Scheduled - Tasks** provides a list of scheduled tasks from the DataMiner Scheduler module, while **SLC - GQI - Scheduled - Tasks - Occurrences** provides a list of the scheduled task occurrences based on the user's input in a specific period of time.
+**SLC - Get Scheduled Tasks** provides a list of scheduled tasks from the DataMiner Scheduler module, while **SLC - Get Scheduled Tasks Occurrences** provides a list of the scheduled task occurrences based on the user's input in a specific period of time.
 This way, a customizable overview of tasks is provided.

 ## Key Features